dotnet/linker/docs/removal-behavior.md

 }
 ```

-If the interface methods are called only on concrete types, then the implementation method is kept, but the method on the interface type is removed.
+### Method call on a constrained type parameter

-### Method is accessed through a constrained type parameter
+On a call to a static abstract interface method that is accessed through a constrained type parameter, the interface method is rooted, as well as every implementation method on every type.

+Example:

+In the following program, `C.GetNum()`, `IFoo.GetNum()`, and `C2.GetNum()` are all kept.

 ```C#
 public class C2 : IFoo